 SURG 150, Plastic and Reconstructive Surgery Subinternship Students participate in the evaluation and reconstructive surgery of deformities of congenital, traumatic, and neoplastic origin.
 Students are exposed to patients in inpatient and outpatient settings as well as operating room experiences, supplemented by regular conferences.
 Prerequisite: completion of third-year clerkships.
 One or two students every four weeks.
 Director: A.F.
 Au; J.A.
-Persing with the least pain, trauma, scarring, and recovery time.
+Persing

+SURG 151, Gastrointestinal Surgery Subinternship This subinternship offers in-depth exposure to the surgical care of the stomach and intestines in the clinic, hospital, and operating room.
+Diagnosis and treatment procedures are coordinated with gastroenterologists, endoscopists, and cancer experts, with emphasis on the most successful surgery with the least pain, trauma, scarring, and recovery time.
 Prerequisite: completion of third-year clerkships.
 One student every four weeks.
-Director: W.E.
-Longo

-SURG 151, Gastrointestinal Surgery Subinternship This subinternship offers in-depth exposure to the surgical care of the stomach and intestines in the clinic, hospital, and operating room.
-Diagnosis and treatment procedures are coordinated with gastroenter-ologists, endoscopists, and cancer experts, with emphasis on the most successful surgery
+Codirectors: W.E.
+Longo, K.E.
+Roberts

 SURG 152, Advanced Senior Seminar, General Surgery This is a weekly evening seminar series covering advanced and controversial topics in general surgery.
-Three onehour sessions include dinner at faculty homes and run from October through February.
+Three one-hour sessions include dinner at faculty homes and run from October through February.
 Reprints of pertinent articles provided prior to each seminar.
 Staff